 Assistant Professor of English

-Fall 2018 Courses:
+Fall 2018 Courses

-ENG 151: Reading Literature: Fiction, Drama, and Poetry
+ENG 151: Reading Literature: Fiction, Drama, and Poetry (course description)

-ENG 255: Topics in Literature: Dead Bodies in Literature, or The Corpse in the Corpus
+ENG 255: Tps: "Dead Bodies in Literature, or the Corpse in the Corpus" (course description)

-ENG 281: British Writers I (680 CE to 1780 CE)
+ENG 281: British Writers I: A survey of British literature from 680 CE to 1780 CE (course descrption)

 Back to Faculty